-“Whatever you do,” I said to Gina, “Don’t make any noise.”
+“Whatever you do,” I told Gina, “Don’t make any noise.”

 “Okay, okay.
 Jeez, just let me go to sleep!”

-I believed they could instinctually detect any surge of hormones I might have while watching David Cassidy on The Partridge Family or listening to Andy Gibb sing How Deep Is Your Love?
-So I was flabbergasted when they allowed me to attend my junior prom with baseball playing Albert.
+I believed they could instinctually detect any surge of hormones I might have while watching David Cassidy on The Partridge Family, or listening to Andy Gibb sing How Deep Is Your Love?

 My dad, who is frugal to a fault, even went so far as to purchase the most gorgeous white ivory, pink-ribboned and tulle prom dress for a whopping 200$.

-There were rumors that the kids in the “cool group” were already sexually active while my group were by-and-large virgins; either by choice or default.
+There were rumors the kids in the “cool group” were already sexually active, while my group were by-and-large virgins; either by choice or default.

-So imagine my horror when my parents informed me that I had to be home from the prom by 11 p.m.
+Imagine my horror when my parents informed me I had to be home from the prom by 11 p.m.